dc165015/docs/source/api/accounts.md

 meteor add service-configuration
 ```

-Then, in your app (this example is for the Weebo service):
+Then, in your app (this example is for the Weibo service):

 ```js
 ServiceConfiguration.configurations.upsert(